The Monserrate Palace or Palácio de Monserrate (in Portugese) is a palace located on Sintra foothills.

 In 1995, UNESCO defined the Park of Monserrate as a World Heritage Cultural Landscape, which is why a visit to the Palace is a must.

-This article shares everything you need to know before buying your Monserrate Palace tickets.
+This article shares everything you must know before booking your Monserrate Palace tickets.

 Top Monserrate Palace Tickets